maximumcalamity58/MLSentimentProject/README.md

 ### Step 1: Download the Sentiment140 Dataset

 You can download the Sentiment140 dataset [here](https://www.kaggle.com/datasets/kazanova/sentiment140).
 You must extract it and insert the .csv file into the main directory.
+Additionally, the .csv file must be renamed to sentiment140.csv.

 ### Step 2: Train the Model